How to use USWDS

 updateUswds copyAssets + compile

-watch Compiles, then recompiles when there are changes to Sass files in paths.dist.sass and paths.src.projectSass
+watch Compiles, then recompiles when there are changes to Sass files in paths.dist.theme and paths.src.projectSass

 For any function you defined as an export in your gulpfile.js, you can run npx gulp [function].